-To constrain the natural variability in large-scale atmospheric circulation, a grid-point nudging method was implemented in the AFSI and AFSF experiments (Jeuken et al., 2016).
+To constrain the natural variability in large-scale atmospheric circulation, a grid-point nudging method was implemented in the AFSI and AFSF experiments (Jeuken et al., 1996).
 This approach forces the atmospheric large-scale circulation by introducing a tendency term in the horizontal wind components.
 By taking the differences between the model simulations and reference dataset, the added tendency term is computed.
 Kooperman et al. (2012) demonstrated that when the horizontal wind is nudged towards a reference state, the impact of natural variability is substantially reduced.
-The strength of the nudging can be modified by a relaxation time scale, which was chosen to be 6h following other studies (Kooperman et al., 2012).
+The strength of the nudging can be modified by a relaxation timescale, which was chosen to be 6 h following other studies (Kooperman et al., 2012).
 All models use 6-hourly wind field data from the ERA-Interim reanalysis as reference data (Dee et al., 2011).
-The vertical profile of the atmospheric nudging (See Appendix Figure B1) shows that nudging starts around 700hPa but only with a very weak nudging strength.
-The nudging strength increases gradually in the upward direction and full nudging is only applied above ca. 400hPa.
-Thus, the mid-to-upper atmosphere is nudged, and it is important to note that the planetary boundary layer is free to adjust in the nudged experiments.
+The vertical profile of the atmospheric nudging (see Appendix Fig. B1) shows that nudging starts around 700hPa but only with a very weak nudging strength.
+The nudging strength increases gradually in the upward direction, and full nudging is only applied above ca. 400 hPa.
+Thus, the mid- to upper atmosphere is nudged, and it is important to note that the planetary boundary layer is free to adjust in the nudged experiments.

-145 2.4 ERA5 reanalysis data
+2.4 ERA5 reanalysis data

 For the study period 1979 to 2016, weekly meridional wind data at 250 hPa (v250), near-surface temperature (t2m), and mean sea level pressure (mslp) are taken from the ERA5 reanalysis for the summer months June, July, and August (JJA) (Hersbach et al., 2020).
-For precipitation (prcp), land-only data is used from bias-adjusted ERA5 (WFDE5_CRU, Cucchi et al., 2020).
-Also, weekly t2m data is detrended to its climatological mean (1979 - 2016) values of that week.
+For precipitation (prcp), land-only data are used from bias-adjusted ERA5 (WFDE5_CRU; Cucchi et al., 2020).
+Also, weekly t2m data are detrended to their climatological mean (1979-2016) values of that week.

-150 2.5 Extracting circumglobal waves and phase-locking analysis
+2.5 Extracting circumglobal waves and phase-locking analysis

-High-amplitude wave episodes are selected based on the Fourier transformation analysis of weekly-mean v250 averaged over 35N to 60N, both in ERA5 and models analogous to previous studies (Kornhuber et al. 2019, 2020).
-Wave events are identified as those weeks with wave amplitudes higher than 1.5 standard deviations (s.d.) of the climatology calculated from 494 weeks (38 years times 13 summer weeks per year) for ERA5.
-Since the AISI and AISF runs both have 5 ensemble members, the total numbers of weeks are as follows: 494 x 5 = 2470 for EC-Earth and CESM, and 481 x 5 = 2405 for MIROC.
+High-amplitude-wave episodes are selected based on the Fourier transformation analysis of weekly mean v250 averaged over 35 to 60° N, in both ERA5 and models analogous to previous studies (Kornhuber et al., 2019, 2020).

+Wave events are identified as those weeks with wave amplitudes higher than 1.5 standard deviations (SD) of the climatology calculated from 494 weeks (38 years times 13 summer weeks per year) for ERA5.
+Since the AISI and AISF runs both have five ensemble members, the total numbers of weeks are as follows: $494 \times 5 = 2470$ for EC-Earth and CESM and $481 \times 5 = 2405$ for MIROC.
 For AFSI and AFSF, only one member is used for each model.
 Then, the composite surface imprints of near-surface temperature, precipitation, and mean sea level anomalies were obtained from those wave episode periods.
-By imprint we understand anomalies in variables at various atmospheric levels, as well as anomalies in the surface variables, occurring during high-amplitude (over 1.5 s.d.) events of waves 5 and 7.
-We note here, that the subset of high-amplitude events in free-running experiments may differ significantly from events in ERA5 and nudged experiments, hence, some imprints may be associated with processes not directly related to wave amplification.
-To analyze preferred phase positions of individual waves, we determine the probability density functions of phase position for high-amplitude wave episodes.
+By imprint we understand anomalies in variables at various atmospheric levels as well as anomalies in the surface variables, occurring during high-amplitude (over 1.5 SD) events of waves 5 and 7.
+We note here that the subset of high-amplitude events in free-running experiments may differ significantly from events in ERA5 and nudged experiments; hence, some imprints may be associated with processes not directly related to wave amplification.
+To analyze preferred phase positions of individual waves, we determine the probability density functions of phase position for highamplitude wave episodes.